Yasashari/C4-contest/Neotokyo.md

 # Proof of concept

-Extreme care must be taken to avoid doing this if there are any LP stakers, lest staker funds be lost.
-It is recommended that `lockLP` be invoked.
+	1701	This function allows a permitted user to configure the LP token contract 1702	address.
+Extreme care must be taken to avoid doing this if there are any LP 1703	stakers, lest staker funds be lost.
+It is recommended that `lockLP` be 1704	invoked.

 	1708	function configureLP (
 	1709			address _lp